 Everyone in Oregon should have the opportunity to lead long, healthy and meaningful lives.

-Oregon’s state health improvement plan uses data from our State Health Profile to build a set of priority areas for improving the health of everyone in the state.
+Oregon’s state health improvement plan used data from our State Health Profile to build a set of seven priority areas for improving the health of everyone in the state.
 Annual reports will track our progress toward meeting the 2020 targets.

 Contact for more information